• Skip to primary navigation

 Sure!

-Making them the night before serving is actually a great idea since you want the brownies and crust to completely set before cutting.
+Making them the night before serving is actually a great idea since you want the brownies and crust to be completely set before cutting.

 Can you freeze pretzel brownies?

 Like I mentioned earlier I have frozen these brownies with great success.
 Brownies and cookies are usually great things to freeze.
-To freeze them I place them in a freezer safe bag on a flat surface in a single layer.
+To freeze them I place them in a freezer-safe bag on a flat surface in a single layer.
 After a few hours feel free to shift the brownies so that they are not in a single layer.

 stacks of pretzel brownies